 Fall 2020, Remote

-Improving and extending the food sharing experience to the larger community
+Improving & extending the food sharing experience to the larger community

 7 minute reading time